-The Company also currently has five patents granted and five patent applications filed with the US Patent and Trademark Office.
+The Company also currently has five patents granted, two Notices of Allowances issued by USPTO and three patent pending.
 The patent applications and the granted patents cover technology for graphene manufacturing and applications as well as for non-graphene related technology.